 MSDE has developed a system of unique student identification numbers for ALL students.
 Each public agency will access a unique student identification number for each student.
-Please contact your local school system data managers if you have questions about assigning a unique student identification number.
+Please contact your local school system data managers if you have a question in regard the process of selecting a unique student identification number.